Music Theory and Composition (BM)

 Program Description

-Music Theory and Composition students are actively involved in the organization and performance of their own works, in concerts and readings by NYU performance groups in residence, in school performing ensembles, as well as in chamber groups specially hired for specific composition concerts.
-There is a very active weekly meeting of our department’s Composers Forum, in which students meet and work with world-renowned composers and performers, prepare two student showcases per semester, and attend highlights in the New York City new music concert season.
+The Bachelor of Music Program in Music Theory and Composition combines a liberal arts education with coursework in music theory and composition to prepare students for a variety of careers in the music industry.
+Students are actively involved in the organization and performance of their own works, in concerts and readings by NYU performance groups in residence, in school performing ensembles, as well as in chamber groups specially hired for specific composition concerts.
+Through the weekly Composers Forum, students meet and work with composers and performers, prepare two student showcases per semester, and attend highlights in the New York City new music concert season.

-Composers have many opportunities to collaborate with performers, dancers, actors, and multimedia applications, which include music technology, jazz studies, and instrumental and vocal performance programs.
-Composers will also have the opportunity to work with musicians and other artists from New York City.
+Composition majors have many opportunities to collaborate with performers, dancers, actors, and multimedia applications, which include music technology, jazz studies, and instrumental and vocal performance programs, and to work with musicians and other artists from New York City.

 Concentrations